-- delays in government contracts and funding from time to time and budgetary constraints at the federal, state and local levels; - our ability to access stimulus funding, funding from a new Federal Highway Bill or other funding; - declines in new home and commercial real estate construction and related road and other infrastructure construction; - changes in our pricing policies and the pricing policies of our suppliers and competitors, pricing concessions on volume sales, as well as increased price competition in general; - the long lead times associated with government contracts or required by vehicle manufacturers; - the size, timing, rescheduling or cancellation of significant customer orders; - our ability to control costs; - our ability to raise additional capital; - the mix of our products and services sold in a quarter, which mix has varied and is expected to continue to vary from time to time; - seasonality due to winter weather conditions; - our ability to develop, introduce, patent, market and gain market acceptance of new products, applications and product enhancements in a timely manner, or at all; - market acceptance of the products incorporating our technologies and products; - the introduction of new products by competitors; - the availability and cost of components used in the manufacture of our products; - our success in expanding and implementing our sales and marketing programs; - the effects of technological changes in our target markets; - the amount of our backlog at any given time; - the nature of our government contracts; - deferrals of customer orders in anticipation of new products, applications or product enhancements;
+- delays in government contracts and funding from time to time and budgetary constraints at the federal, state and local levels; - our ability to access stimulus funding, funding from a new Federal Highway Bill or other funding; - declines in new home and commercial real estate construction and related road and other infrastructure construction; - changes in our pricing policies and the pricing policies of our suppliers and competitors, pricing concessions on volume sales, as well as increased price competition in general; - the long lead times associated with government contracts - the size, timing, rescheduling or cancellation of significant customer orders; - our ability to control costs; - our ability to raise additional capital; - the mix of our products and services sold in a quarter, which mix has varied and is expected to continue to vary from time to time; - seasonality due to winter weather conditions; - seasonality with respect to revenues from our MDSS and related weather forecasting services due to the decrease in revenues generated for such services during the spring and summer time periods. - our ability to develop, introduce, patent, market and gain market acceptance of new products, applications and product enhancements in a timely manner, or at all; - market acceptance of the products incorporating our technologies and products;

-- risks and uncertainties associated with our international business; - currency fluctuations and our ability to get currency out of certain foreign countries; - general economic and political conditions; - international conflicts and acts of terrorism; and - other factors beyond our control, including but not limited, to the impact on our future revenues as a result of the recent earthquake, tsunami and related events in Japan.
+- the introduction of new products by competitors; - the availability and cost of components used in the manufacture of our products; - our success in expanding and implementing our sales and marketing programs; - the effects of technological changes in our target markets; - the amount of our backlog at any given time; - the nature of our government contracts; - deferrals of customer orders in anticipation of new products, applications or product enhancements; - risks and uncertainties associated with our international business; - currency fluctuations and our ability to get currency out of certain foreign countries; - general economic and political conditions; - international conflicts and acts of terrorism; and - other factors beyond our control, including but not limited, to the impact on our future revenues as a result of the recent earthquake, tsunami and related events in Japan.